Submit details of tenants, domestic help to police: Jammu admin to landlords | Law-Order

 - India

-The Jammu administration on Tuesday directed landlords to submit details of their tenants and domestic helps to the concerned police station.
+The Jammu administration has directed landlords to submit details of their tenants and domestic helps to the police station concerned.
 The move comes after several instances, in which anti-national elements sought hideouts in residential areas in the guise of tenants and domestic helpers, have been reported in Jammu.

 It is necessary that some measures be taken to make the landlords and property owners accountable before renting out and making available their premises to tenants and domestic helps, she said.